-The Environmental Animal Sanctuary & Education (EASE) is a registered charity (no. 1089160) which promotes all aspects of the human/companion animal relationship.
-Our services include rescuing and re-homing companion animals, pet fostering, pet bereavement counselling and providing education on animal welfare.
-For more information about our work contact:
+The Environmental Animal Sanctuary and Education (EASE) is a registered charity (no. 1089160) which promotes aspects of the human/companion animal relationship.
+Our services include the provision of a Preparing for Pet Loss programme and education on animal welfare.
+For more information about our work, contact::

-EASE

-PO Box 292

-Hatfield

-Hertfordshire AL9 6ZJ

-Phone: 01707 261028

-Fax: 01707 258716

-Email: info@ease-animals.org.uk Website: www.ease-animals.org.uk
+EASE PO Box 292 Hatfield Hertfordshire AL9 6ZJ Email: info@ease-animals.org.uk Website: www.ease-animals.org.uk